Hey look! It’s an actual blog post! Not a group hike, or a reposting of published work!

 “You have two options: put your armrest down or be escorted off of this plane,” he said.

 Have you ever been harassed by a man in public and instead of literally anyone standing up for you, other men join in?
-It’s happened to me more times than I can recall.
-It’s terrifying.
-To be a woman, femme, trans or non-binary person means to be well acquainted with the reality that men are capable of anything.
+It’s happened to me more times than I can recall and it’s terrifying.

 As I said, I’ve worked customer service.
 I know that petty power struggle that can happen with an entitled customer.
 This was not that.
 My willingness to say how I felt and ask for something I needed flagged me as a problem customer.
 It was not expected that I would say anything about my existence as a fat person.
 Fat people are supposed to act like their bodies are a secret that can somehow be kept from others.
 We are supposed to make ourselves as small as possible as we move through places designed to exclude us.
 We are expected to apologize for the “extra” space we take up.
 We are supposed to quietly endure.
 After all, we are the ones in the wrong for existing outside of societal expectations.
 To advocate for myself was a threat and it was treated as such.

 It was easy to think I was the guilty one.
 This fat woman who can’t fit in her seat and at that point, holding up the flight.
 Fat-hatred is culturally-sanctioned in the west.
 It’s capitalized on.
 Fat people are seen as out of control, weak in character and choosing to be fat, like body diversity isn’t a thing.
 It’s acceptable to espouse anti-fat bias in public without reprimand.
 You will find it at the doctors office, in all forms of media and even our most intimate spaces with loved ones.
 Fat isn’t the public health crisis we’re taught it is, but the hatred of fat people is.
 Don’t try me on this.
-Poverty, toxic beauty standards, lack of access to medical care and nutritious food are the real public health crises and they don’t always make a person fat.
-Call things what they are.
+Poverty, toxic beauty standards, lack of access to medical care and nutritious food are the real public health crises and they don’t always make a person fat–and even if they do we are worthy of respect, regardless.

 The flight attendant harassing me, the man, told the first woman I spoke to to call security.
 She picked up the phone and for whatever reason put it back down.
 At this point, whatever composure I had was gone.
 I know I said some things about being a human being deserving of respect, but it was all a blur of emotion.